mohammedsouleymane/logseq/pages/scint.md

 		- Effective communication
 		- Critical evaluation of data
 		- Openness to dissenting opinions
+	- The Challenger disaster serves as a potent reminder that scientific and engineering decisions must be grounded in rigorous analysis, clear communication and a culture that prioritizes safety and critical thinking.
+It highlights the importance of understanding and addressing the human factors that can influence complex decision-making process
+- What is the problem of the traditional view of science? logseq.order-list-type:: number
-	- The Challenger disaster serves as a po
+	- The traditional view of science, often presented in textbooks, is often portrayed as a linear, straightforward proces
-- logseq.order-list-type:: number